 - a.
-Explain the thought processes of the adolescent brain - b.
-Identify the four pillars of effective teen engagement - c.
-Create a project charter to help guide the process of improving teen engagement
+Describe the features of adolescent development. - b.
+Identify the four pillars of effective teen engagement. - c.
+Develop a project charter to help guide the process of improving teen engagement.

 Expanding Horizons: Global Learning in Out-of-School-Time

 During this training, you will learn the definition of global learning and global competence in out-of-school time (OST).
 The activities in this training will lead you to understand the characteristics of both a globally competent young person and a globally competent OST practitioner, and how these characteristics are essential in today's world.
 You will examine your own personal connection to global themes as well as those of your program, and learn ways to leverage these connections to help young people expand their horizons.
 This training was formerly a three-part series and is now offered as one unified offering.